 Containers require a distributed storage system that is natively elastic and can support creation and deletion of storage volumes at the rate of knots.
 Traditional storage systems are simply not designed to operate at the rate at which containers scale.

-When designing the capabilities for the storage layer within the Robin Containerization Platform, we made sure to build in a number of container-aware critical features:
+When designing the capabilities for the storage layer within the Robin Cloud Platform, we made sure to build in a number of container-aware critical features:

 Application Data Placement